populationgenetics/exercises/HWexercise/HW.md

 5)  In which gene is the SNP found?
+    Hint: you can use the ensembl link above, pick location "5:33951588 (forward strand)", press go and then click "4 transcripts" under "About this variant".

 6)  Does the variation have an effect on the phenotype?
+    Hint: same as in 5 but this time click "69 phenotypes" under "About this variant".

 7)  Among the AFR subpopulations, two (ACB, ASW) seem to differ from the others, which seem to be homogeneous.
 This is also the case for one